chdmark/cat-generator/README.md

 HTTParty gem was used to make the GET request to the CAT API, the Faker gem was used to generate random names and colors for the cat.

+The generator will automically generate you a cat with a name, age, color of the cat, whether it's friendly or not, and an image url from the Cat API.
+The cat can meow, sleep, eat, scratch, and perform a trick.
+The cat has 9 lives.
+It can also lose a life it eats something bad and fails to perform a trick.

 ## Setting up the Environment

 1. After cloning the repo from Github, type "bundle install" in your terminal to install the necessary gems.